 Skip to main content

-Companies can compliantly pass user KYC data to Crossmint, enabling seamless USDC onramp purchase flows.
-When KYC data is pre-registered, users skip the in-checkout identity verification entirely.
+If you already verify users with an identity verification (IDV) provider like Sumsub or Persona, you can send that data to Crossmint before creating an onramp order.
+When the data is complete, users can skip in-checkout identity verification.
 If you prefer to have individual users provide their KYC data client-side, Crossmint supports that as well.
 See the React Quickstart for that approach.

 How It Works